insidemordecai/insidemordecai/README.md

 ### Yellow There 👋😂

-🔭 Currently working on my school project <br>
+🔭 Currently working on my school project making use of Flutter <br>
 📫 You can reach me via [email] or social media <br>
 😄 Pronouns: he / him